tarquin-the-brave

 • Generating a Config File Reference for a CLI Tool in Rust

 There’s something missing from the documentation of CLI tools.
 They often have home pages that do a great job of explaining the core concepts, giving a “Quick Start” guide, and demonstrating some use cases.
+Where I find tools' documentation is missing something, is when you’re already well acquainted with the tool, and you want to know some specific detail about a single field like what possible values it can have or exactly where it sits in the structure of the config.

 Read more…